webdiscus/ansis/README.md

 > [!WARNING]
 >
-> OSC 8 hyperlinks are not widely supported.
-In unsupported terminals text is shown without a link.
+> In unsupported terminals text is shown without a link.

 ---